ICIJ/datashare-docs/server-mode/user-management/form-auth.md

 ## User provider

-`FormAuthFilter` must be paired with a user provider that stores credentials:
+Form auth must be paired with a user provider that stores credentials, selected with `--authUsersProvider`:

-* `org.icij.datashare.session.UsersInDb`: credentials stored in the Datashare database (PostgreSQL recommended).
+* `database` (default): credentials stored in the Datashare database (PostgreSQL recommended).
-* `org.icij.datashare.session.UsersInRedis`: credentials stored in Redis.
+* `redis`: credentials stored in Redis.

 The user record format is the same in both cases.
 See [Provisioning users](README.md#provisioning-users) for how to hash passwords, structure records, and store them in PostgreSQL or Redis.

 ## Migrating from basic auth

-If you're already running `BasicAuthAdaptorFilter`, migration is transparent:
+If you're already running basic auth, migration is transparent:

-1. Change `--authFilter` from `BasicAuthAdaptorFilter` to `FormAuthFilter`.
+1. Change `--auth basic` to `--auth form` (or simply drop the flag, since `form` is the default).
-2. Keep the same `--authUsersProvider` (`UsersInDb` or `UsersInRedis`).
+2. Keep the same `--authUsersProvider` (`database` or `redis`).
 3. Restart Datashare.

 No data migration is needed: the user records are identical.